mrthehavok/k8s-basic-webapp/backlog/tasks/task-3 - Add Kubernetes Calculator Deployment.md

 - 2025-07-31 11:07: Split the deployment workflow into distinct Terraform and Kubernetes jobs, adding dry-run checks for pull requests.
 - 2025-07-31 11:14: Fixed `kubectl version` flag and added path filters to the build workflow to prevent unnecessary runs.
 - 2025-07-31 11:20: Fixed unsupported `--short` flag in `kubectl version --client` command after CI failure.
+- 2025-07-31 11:24: Replaced `kubectl diff` with a robust fallback to handle clusters that do not support server-side dry runs.

 ## Decisions Made